Cynthia-mbesa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  task 13.
 Floats: Write a script that prints a number with two decimal places, followed by a new line

  task 14.
 Decimal to Hexadecimal: Write a script that converts a number from base 10 to base 16

+ task 15.
+Everyone is a proponent of strong encryption: Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII